Dissipative Floquet Majorana modes in proximity-induced topological superconductors

-This means the expansion of $\det[\underline{\omega}-\underline{H(\omega)}]$ around $\omega=m\Omega$ must share the same expression.
-Therefore, their lifetimes must be the same.
-This is consistent with the intuition, since the total Hamiltonian does not break the discrete time translational symmetry.
-In addition, we can show that the differences between the Floquet Majoranas in different Floquet BZs comes from the Floquet space localization natural of the wavefunction instead of their lifetime difference (refer to the last part of SI~\cite{supp} for more details).
+and a numerical plot is shown in Fig.~\ref{F3} (d).
+In addition, due to the discrete time translational symmetry, we have $\det\left[\underline{G^{R,-1}(\omega)}\right]=\det\left[\underline{G^{R,-1}(\omega+m\Omega)}\right]$.
+This means the expansion of $\det\left[\underline{G^{R,-1}(\omega)}\right]$ around $\omega=m\Omega$ must share the same expression coefficients.
+Therefore, their lifetimes must be the same, i.e. $\tau|_{\omega=0}=\tau|_{\omega=m\Omega}$.
+This is consistent with the intuition since the total Hamiltonian does not break the discrete time translational symmetry.
+In addition, the differences between Floquet Majorana DoS shown in different FBZs (see Fig.~\ref{F2} (b)) come from the Floquet space localization nature of the wavefunction instead of their lifetime difference (refer to the last part of SM~\cite{supp} for more details).
+In the SM, we also provide a comparison of the FMZM peaks between the Floquet Majorana poisoning model and realistic model.

-{\em Discussion and conclusion.}---Our work reveals the crucial role of linear and non-linear terms of the self-energy correction in the Floquet proximity SC.
-It is widely believed that the zeroth order correction of the self-energy correction can be described by an effective non-Hermitian Hamiltonian\cite{2017arXiv170805841K,PhysRevB.99.201107,PhysRevLett.121.026403,PhysRevB.98.035141,PhysRevB.99.041116,2020arXiv200302219Y}.
+{\em Discussion and conclusion.}---Our work reveals the crucial role of self-energy correction in the Floquet proximity SC.
+It is widely believed that the self-energy correction at zero frequency can be described by an effective non-Hermitian Hamiltonian\cite{2017arXiv170805841K,PhysRevB.99.201107,PhysRevLett.121.026403,PhysRevB.98.035141,PhysRevB.99.041116,2020arXiv200302219Y}.
 The corresponding real and imaginary parts of the eigenvalues can be regarded as the renormalized band structure and quasiparticle lifetime.
-However, the linear correction of the self-energy is important for the definition of lifetime in the Floquet proximity SC.
-As shown in the Floquet poisoning model, the first order correction in Eq.~\ref{E8} is not a diagonal matrix.
-This means the poles can not be calculated from direct diagonalization.
-This suggests that the Floquet Majorana lifetime can be engineered by the external field.
-As shown in Fig.~\ref{F3} (d), one can notice that with the increasing of driving amplitude, the lifetime decreases dramatically.
+However, in our model, the linear $\omega$-term of the self-energy is important for the definition of lifetime in the Floquet proximity SC.
+Further numerical results suggest that the Floquet Majorana lifetime can be tuned by the external field as shown in Fig.~\ref{F3} (d).

-In summary, we have shown that in reality Floquet proximity SCs, neither the FMZMs nor FMPMs can be described by the Floquet band theory.
-The difficulty comes from the linear and non-linear effects of the self-energy correction, which can poison or kill the FMZMs and FMPMs respectively.
-However, the dissipation structures in different Floquet bands are identical; and therefore, the Floquet picture is still valid in the presence of dissipation and non-equilibrium environments.
+In summary, we have shown that in reality Floquet proximity SCs, the intrinsic SC approximation (Eq.~\ref{isc}) is not suitable in understanding the lifetimes of Floquet Majoranas and the their topological features.
+The difficulty comes from the linear and non-linear effects of the self-energy correction, which can poison and kill Floquet Majoranas, respectively.
+However, dissipation structures in different FBZs are identical; and therefore, the Floquet picture is still valid in the presence of dissipations.

 \onecolumngrid